 - a brief description of the applicant’s background, training, and experience;

-- a statement indicating the career goals of the applicant and his or her reasons for seeking admission to this program;
+- a statement indicating the career goals of the applicant and his or her reasons for seeking admission to the Mount Aloysius College MBA program;

-- a description of the areas which the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities; and
+- a description of the areas which the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities while enrolled at Mount Aloysius; and

 - other personal information the applicant wishes to share.